pomerium/documentation/content/docs/capabilities/metrics.md

 ![A pie chart showing the number of authorized and denied requests in Pomerium Enterprise](./img/metrics/enterprise-authorized-requests.png)

 The **Healthy Upstream Endpoints** graph shows you the number of healthy endpoints over time.
-A dip in the graph denotes an unhealthy endpoint.
+A dip in the graph denotes unhealthy endpoints.

 ![A graph displaying the number of healthy upstream endpoints in Pomerium Enterprise](./img/metrics/enterprise-healthy-upstream-endpoints-graph.png)